ArnabhS/kavachai-h4b/kadakai-vscode-extension/README.md

-# Kadakai White Hat Agent
+# Kavachai White Hat Agent

 A powerful VS Code extension for scanning Web2 and Web3 code for security vulnerabilities.
-Integrates seamlessly with the Kadakai web app for advanced security analysis.
+Integrates seamlessly with the kavach web app for advanced security analysis.

 ## 🛡️ Features